-NOTE: During the current COVID-19 health crisis, many administrative procedures are being centralised in Alicante, although you may be lucky and receive an appointment for the Dénia office.
+NOTE: Recently many administrative procedures are being centralised in Alicante, although you may be lucky and receive an appointment for the Dénia office.
 If you are determined for the latter, you can go through the above process several times in order to try and be presented with a more local appointment.
-We are told that there is only one person currently dealing with these applications in Dénia.
-If you are in a hurry, we suggest accepting the first appointment that is offered.
+However, if you are in a hurry, we suggest accepting the first appointment that is offered.

 The Application Process

 Armed with all the required documentation, including the proof of payment using Modelo 079, head for your assigned office to carry out the process.
 It’s simple and you just need to keep an eye and ear out for your name and/or appointment number to be announced.
 The staff are normally well experienced with these applications so don’t be too nervous about it.
 If necessary, if your Spanish language skills are not particularly good, practise a few phrases that you might think important to know.

 Once the application has been submitted, you’ll be handed back a document with details on when the NIE card can be collected.
 It often takes a couple of weeks, sometimes as long as six weeks, but if you’re lucky, you might be invited to come back later the same day.
 Ultimately, the best advice is to be patient.
 The application has been accepted, you can relax, and often it’s simply a case of waiting.